Atlanta Woman's Club

-The Atlanta Woman’s Club is one of oldest non-profit woman’s organizations in Atlanta, organized November 11, 1895.
-It is a 501(c)3 non-profit philanthropic organization made up of professional women of all ages, races and religions.
+The Atlanta Woman’s Club is a nonprofit organization founded in 1895 in Atlanta.
+It is a philanthropic 501(c)3 organization made up of professional women of all ages, races and religions.

 The Atlanta Woman’s Club is part of the Georgia Federation of Women’s Clubs, as well as the General Federation of Women's Clubs.
 The Georgia Federation of Women's Clubs (GFWC Georgia) is a state organization composed of 150 women's clubs throughout the State of Georgia, whose members provide volunteer service to their communities.
 Each Club sets their own agendas and works on projects and programs that address the specific needs of their communities.
 Members of all ages have opportunities for personal growth and enrichment through leadership training and development.
 Every Georgia clubwoman is also a member of the General Federation of Women's Clubs (GFWC).
 The General Federation of Women’s Clubs is an international philanthropic organization headquartered in Washington, D.C.
 The General Federation of Women's Clubs is the oldest, non-denomination, non-partisan, largest international service organization of volunteer women in the world with a membership of 10 million worldwide, in 40 countries.